catharinadepari/essay/README.md

 <img src="img/raster1.png" width='800'>
 <br>

-#### B. Critiques on the UI/UX
+### B. Critiques on the UI/UX
 <br>
-The **UI (User Interface)** and **UX (User Experience)** Design are two crucial components of a web map which work closely together.
+The **`User Interface`** and **`User Experience`** Designs are two crucial components of a web map which work closely together.
 Despite their similar roles, each component has different design and process.
-The User Experience (UX) considers **`each element`** that can effectively influence users' experience and perceptions, and easiness to access the web map.
-The UI design  focuses on the appearance, presentation, and interactivity of the web map with user. <br>
+The User Experience (UX) relates with elements that are used to effectively influence users' experience, perceptions, and easiness in accessing the web map.
+The UI design  focuses on the appearance, presentation, and interactivity of the web map with user.<br>
-In my opinion, this web map's developers have **integrated storymap with digital geography** and thoughfully considered the interaction between users and their web map.
-The UI and UX designs of this web map are explained as follows:<br>
+This web map's developers have integrated **`storymap with digital geography`** by thoughfully considering the kinds of experience that can be obtained by users from their web map.
+These users' experiences include:<br>

-- users can expand the thematic map by clicking the icon at the top-right and clicking the legend at the left-bottom.
-This makes users easily read, observe, and interact with the map.
-Clicking the expland icon again will bring the user back to former page with brief narrative.<br>
+- users can expand the thematic map by clicking the icon at the top-right and  the legend at the left-bottom of the page.
+This makes users easily interact with the map.
+Clicking the expland icon again will bring the users to the original scale of map.<br>
 <img src="img/in2.png" width='900'>
 <br>
-- users captures the developers' emphasis via animated zoom on the page of National Dinosaur Monument
+- users capture the developers' emphasis after experiencing the **animated zoom** of the map provided in the page of National Dinosaur Monument.
 <br>
 <img src="img/in3.png" width='900'>
 <br>